jonasribe/jonasribe.github.io/_posts/2014-03-08-Solve-a-Real-Problem.markdown

 ## GitHub, GitHub, GitHub:

 - [GitHub](http://github.com) can easily be integrated with Xcode for versioning.
 Versioning is essential for deleting code with a good consciousness and deleting code is essential for getting better.
-- GitHub Issues is great for creating todo-lists (making [deadlines](http://jonasribe.com/2014/03/05/Shipping-delays/)) and planning features for future versions of your app.
+- GitHub Issues is great for collaborating, creating todo-lists (making [deadlines](http://jonasribe.com/2014/03/05/Shipping-delays/)) and planning features for future versions of your app.
 - GitHub pages are great for hosting your app's website using [Jekyll](http://jekyllrb.com).
 - GitHub wikis are great for maintaining documentation for your app or just yourself.
 - There are loads of great Cocoa code on GitHub.